Electrical impedance tomography: Theory

+across the 3.9–468.7 kHz band.
+Frame rates in this range are chiefly of interest in industrial process tomography, where multiphase flow structures evolve far faster than the physiological signals targeted in medical EIT.

 If images are to be displayed in real time, a typical approach is the application of some form of regularized inverse of a linearization of the forward problem or a fast version of a direct reconstruction method such as the D-bar method.
 Most practical systems used in the medical environment generate a difference image, i.e. differences in voltage between two time points are left-multiplied by the regularized inverse to calculate an approximate difference between permittivity and conductivity images.
 Another approach is to construct a finite element model of the body and adjust the conductivities (for example, using a variant of Levenberg–Marquardt algorithm) to fit the measured data.
 This is more challenging as it requires accurate knowledge of body shape and the position of the electrodes.

 Much of the fundamental work underpinning Electrical Impedance was done at Rensselaer Polytechnic Institute starting in the 1980s.
-See also the work published in 1992 from the Glenfield Hospital Project (reference missing).

-Absolute EIT approaches are targeted at digital reconstruction of static images, i.e. two-dimensional representations of the anatomy within the body part of interest.
-As mentioned above and unlike linear x-rays in Computed Tomography, electric currents travel three-dimensionally along the path of least resistivity, which results in partial loss of the electric current applied (impedance transfer, e.g. due to blood flow through the transverse plane).
+Absolute EIT approaches are targeted at digital reconstruction of static images, i.e., two-dimensional representations of the anatomy within the body part of interest.
+As mentioned above and unlike linear x-rays in computed tomography, electric currents travel three-dimensionally along the path of least resistivity, which results in partial loss of the electric current applied (impedance transfer, e.g., due to blood flow through the transverse plane).
 This is one of the reasons why image reconstruction in absolute EIT is so complex, since there is usually more than just one solution for image reconstruction of a three-dimensional area projected onto a two-dimensional plane.
-Another difficulty is that given the number of electrodes and the measurement precision at each electrode, only objects bigger than a given size can be distinguished.
-This explains the necessity of highly sophisticated mathematical algorithms that will address the inverse problem and its ill-posedness.
+Another difficulty is that, given the number of electrodes and the measurement precision at each electrode, only objects bigger than a defined size can be distinguished.